Sports Equipment List

-Much likes coach whistles, referee whistles are small metal or plastic pieces that can be worn like a necklace.
+Much like coach whistles, referee whistles are small metal or plastic pieces that can be worn like a necklace or a ring.
 Referees blow into their whistles to signal a stoppage or resumal of play, as well as indicate when an infraction has occurred.
 Virtually every referee needs to have a whistle in order to perform their duties effectively, as whistles represent a much more effective means of alerting a large audience than verbal communication.

 Cones are normally orange, with a square or round base and cone-shaped upper body (can also be cylindrical).
 They are primarily used for practice purposes, as they can be scattered across the court or field of play to indicate spots that players should navigate towards.
 For example, one common drill in basketball involves positioning a series of cones in a straight line, and players are required to weave through each set of cones while dribbling the basketball to improve their ball handling skills.
 Cones may also be used to mark boundaries such as out of bounds.